Dividend Per Share: Definition

-- Weighted average number of common shares outstanding: Changes in the number of shares outstanding during the year are ignored in the first formula.
-In the second formula, a number of common shares outstanding are taken, and weights are given to them based on the time they have remained outstanding during the fiscal year.
-Then, the weighted average is found out to consider the changes in shares outstanding during the year.
+- The weighted average number of common shares outstanding: Changes in the number of shares outstanding during the year are ignored in the first formula.
+In the second formula, the number of common shares outstanding is taken, and weights are given to them based on the time they have remained outstanding during the fiscal year.
+Then, the weighted average is found to consider the changes in shares outstanding during the year.

 To simplify, let’s take a hypothetical example for weighted average shares: